autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-vehicle-and-sensor-description/calibrating-sensors/intrinsic-camera-calibration/index.md

 from the source options section.
 We will calibrate our camera with "ROS topic" source.
 After selecting an image source from this panel, we need to configure "Board options" as well.
-The calibration board can be "Chess board", "Dot board" or "Apriltag".
+The calibration board can be `Chess board, Dot board or Apriltag`.
-Also, we need to select board parameters, to do that, click the "Board parameters" button and set row, column, and cell size.
+Also, we need to select board parameters, to do that, click the "Board parameters" button and set `row, column, and cell` size.

 After the setting of image source and board parameters, we are ready for the calibration process.
-Please click the start button, you will see "Topic configuration" panel.
+Please click the start button, you will see `Topic configuration` panel.
 Please select the appropriate camera raw topic for the calibration process.

 <figure markdown>